 So what do the two Cloud Nanodegrees cover and what do you already need to know?

 The course is aimed at devs who want to build applications on cloud technologies and in the course of the program students will:

 The program's four modules are as follows with PROJECTS show in caps:

 Develop and Deploy a Serverless App

-The Cloud Dev Ops Engineer is for developers looking for a more operational role, or a system admin/operations managers wanting to upgrade their tech skills.the only pre-requisites are a basic understanding of any programming language, and basic knowledge of the Linux Command Line.
+Its counterpart, Cloud Dev Ops Engineer, is designed for developers looking for a more operational role, or a system admin/operations managers wanting to upgrade their tech skills.the only pre-requisites are a basic understanding of any programming language, and basic knowledge of the Linux Command Line.
 The first of its modules, Cloud Foundations, is in common with Cloud Developer but then it continues with modules in which students:

 or email your comment to: firstname.lastname@example.org

 |Last Updated ( Sunday, 26 July 2020 )|